gustavoisensee/app-timer/README.md

 This project has been created by expo app.

+##

-## Run the project in expo builder
+## Run the project

+* Be sure to go through the react-native [get started](https://facebook.github.io/react-native/docs/getting-started) and click at 'Building Projects with Native Code' and follow the instructions.
-* yarn install
+* yarn
-* yarn start
+* yarn ios

-## Run the project in other plataforms.

-Ensure you have set up the environment for each OS.

 * yarn android
-* yarn ios